ibm-cloud-docs/ContinuousDelivery/web_ide.md

 ## Supported languages
 {: #supported_languages}

-The Eclipse Orion {{site.data.keyword.webide}} provides content assist, tooltips, previews, validation, and syntax highlighting for JavaScript, HTML, CSS, and Markdown files.
-Syntax highlighting is also supported for these file types:
+The Eclipse Orion {{site.data.keyword.webide}} provides content assist, tooltips, previews, validation, and highlights syntax for JavaScript, HTML, CSS, and Markdown files.
+You can also highlight syntax for these file types:

 <table role="presentation">
 <tr>